Funfetti Cake with Paint Splatter

 I don’t recommend using nonpareils, they can streak the batter, creating either a tie dye effect or even a mixed muddy color if they’re overmixed.

-In the photo above, you can see I added some fancy sprinkles, which had a mix of different kinds.
+In the photos, you can see I added some fancy sprinkles, which had a mix of different kinds.
 This worked for me because I added only a few of those and used mostly pastel rainbow sequins.

-Funfetti cakes are traditionally a sweeter cake so I opted for an American buttercream base for the frosting.
 I used this same frosting in my Vanilla Bean Marble Cake recipe and it is soooo good!
-It’s similar to classic American buttercream frosting but I added a little more heavy cream than I normally would and I use a whisk attachment instead of a flat beater.
+It’s a classic American buttercream frosting but I added a little more heavy cream than most people do and I use a whisk attachment instead of a flat beater.

 The whisk attachment adds a lot more air, giving the frosting a whipped airy texture.
 I also use a combination of vanilla bean paste and artificial vanilla extract for the ultimate funfetti birthday cake flavor.

-When topping the cake with sprinkles, do it while the buttercream is fresh.
+After frosting the cake, top immediately with the sprinkles, while the buttercream is fresh so it sticks.
 If you wait until the buttercream dries, the sprinkles will roll off of the cake.

 Love, B